 How did the restrictions in childhood during your menstrual cycle impact the perception of femininity in you while growing up?

 Growing itself is a very complex issue.
-On top of that, if one sets rules on how to act and behave during periods, it just hampers the self-confidence and self-image of the kid.
+On top of that, if one sets rules on how to act and behave during periods, it just hampers the self-confidence and self-image of the girl.
 My parents loved me and took great care of me.
 My brother and I both were taught to clean the house as well as cook.
 In fact, he’s a better cook than me.
 (Laughs)

 But unknowingly, the discrimination between girls and boys always follow.
 That’s why during my own periods, I was forbidden to talk about it to anyone else.
 Even the neighborhood used to advise me that now I have hit puberty, I must learn to be responsible and stay away from boys.

 What did you feel missing in the discussions in school with respect to menstruation?

 In my school, the chapter was completely skipped by our biology teacher.
 For something to be missing in these discussions, there should be a discussion in the first place.
 During our work in ‘Menstrupedia’, smaller schools and villages approached us and asked us to conduct workshops.
 Surprisingly, the posh and elite schools refrained from having similar conversations.
 They had doubts as to how the parents would react.
 So in one of the schools in Ahmedabad, we invited parents to our workshop.
 They absolutely loved it so much so that the school is now a regular buyer of our books.

 Once you shift the focus from blaming them or lifting fingers to enabling the discussion and making it friendly, parents will become comfortable with it and talk about it more.